Learn More and ApplyMiddle Grades Education (BS)

 Skill Building Courses

-Before taking any math or English courses, students must take the DePaul placement tests to determine if skill level is at the college level.
-If placement indicates skill level in these courses, the courses become part of degree requirements.
-Consult with your advisor regarding placement test results and any required classes.
+Upon admission, students must take the DePaul placement tests to determine if their skills are at the college level for math and writing.
+If placement indicates students need to build additional skills in these areas, the courses must be completed before taking higher level courses, ideally in the first year at DePaul.
+Students must consult with their advisor regarding placement test results and any required classes.

-Please note: The Modern Language Competence Requirement is not required for students in the Early Childhood Education: SCPS Joint Program (BAECE) program.
-Modern Languages courses with an E-designation are taught in English and may not be applied to the Modern Language Requirement.
+Please note: Modern Languages courses with an E-designation are taught in English and may not be applied to the Modern Language Requirement.
+Modern Languages courses with an E-designation are taught in English and may not be applied to the Language for Liberal Studies Option.

 For further information regarding satisfactory scores and possible credit from the DePaul placement, AP, CLEP, or IB examinations, please contact the Office of the University Registrar.